November 21, 2023 — Report

 The Military Lending Act (MLA), which places a 36% APR cap on loans to members of the military and their families, requires the APR to take into account not just interest and fees but also credit insurance charges and other add-on charges.
 The MLA is also far more accurate than TILA as a disclosure of the cost of open-end credit such as credit cards.
 Because of this, the MLA APR is the gold standard, both for purposes of cost comparison and for purposes of legal rate limits.
 However, because of the difficulty of identifying the cost of credit insurance and other add-ons allowed, in the abstract, by the various state laws (as opposed to calculating the MLA APR for a given loan), we have used the TILA APR rather than the MLA APR in the rates displayed above.

-Why 36% for Small Loans, Lower for Larger Loans?
+Why 36% or Less for Small Loans, Lower for Larger Loans?

-The 36% rate cap is a widely accepted measure of the top acceptable rate for a small dollar loan, and the rate has been broadly supported by both lenders and the general public.
+The 36% rate cap is a widely accepted measure of the top acceptable rate for a small dollar loan, and lowering rates to that level or lower has been broadly supported by both lenders and the general public.

 But for loans in the thousands of dollars, 36% is too high.
 Interest increases dramatically with larger, longer loans, even if the rates are not in the triple digits.
 For example, in 2023 the Florida governor vetoed a bill that would have increased the rate for a $25,000 loan from a blended 20.5% rate to 36%—adding $14,076 in interest over five years.